The Sphinx

 So who am I of human strife,

-The essence of cosmic life?
+The essence of eternal life?